 How Ruler sends offline conversion data to Google Analytics

 Tracking Intercom activity with Ruler Analytics provides a single source of truth on which products or services generate the most valuable conversations.
 Here are more benefits to consider when sending Intercom conversions to Google Analytics:

 Enrich your leads with quality data.
 Provide your sales team with greater intelligence on leads and conversions.
 With full visibility of the buying process, salespeople can follow customers and move them further along the buyer journey more effectively with content tailored towards their interests and needs.

 See which pages on your site generate the most chats.
 Identify which pages on your website lead to the most successful conversations.

 Integrates with your Google Ads account.
 Understand which keywords and campaigns drive the most valuable chats and reallocate budget to drive higher ROI.

 Easy to use.
-Using Ruler Analytics is easy and intuitive, and integrates with the tools you use everyday in a few simple steps.
+Using Ruler is easy and intuitive, and integrates with the tools you use everyday in a few simple steps.